Sick Days and Diabetes

 - Check your child's blood sugar often -- at least every four hours.
 Every one or two is warranted if the blood sugar is changing.
 If you're using a CGM to monitor blood sugars, confirm concerns with a finger stick.

-- Had a fever for two days.
+- Fever for two or more days.

 - Glucose levels are way over target range(ask your diabetes care team how high) even with additional insulin.

 - Moderate or large ketones (blood ketones ³5mmol/L or moderate-large on urine strips)

 Ask the DTeam